partigabor/aromatica-old/content/_index.md

 # Welcome to Aromatica

 Aromatica is a database containing historical, cultural, and linguistic information on spices, herbs, incense, and other aromatics, aiming to gather the whole spectrum of these unique materials.
+The website currently contains information on 24 items.

->The website is currently under construction, come back in 2024.
+>The website is under construction, come back in 2024.

-Currently the website contains information on 24 items.

 {{< load-plotly >}}